jacobkap/ucrbook/docs/06_shr.md

 This dataset is one source of information on how many people police kill each year.
 But it is a large undercount compared to other sources such as the Washington Post collection, so is not a very useful source of information on this topic.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
+<caption>(\#tab:shrSubCircumstance)The circumstance for the first offender in a homicide incident in cases where the offender is killed.
+This includes incidents where the only person who dies in the offender.</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Subcircumstance </th>